 Galinsoga parviflora grows best under moist conditions and therefore can become a serious problem under irrigation or in areas that receive year-round rainfall.
 It greatly reduces yield due to strong competition for water and nutrients and high abundance often occurs in corn fields.
 The high reproduction rate and longevity of the seeds causes long-term infestation.
 Resistant biotypes against herbicides containing Atrazine have been selected by intensive use of triazines.

 Integrated Crop Management

-Mechanical control methods are very effective in seedling stage.
+Mechanical control methods are very effective against seedlings.

 Choose directly from Category